-Spent all that money on your garden redesign, or employed a designer to create the perfect space for you and your family?
+Spent all that money on your garden redesign or employed a designer to create the perfect space for you and your family?
 More reasons to want your garden to look its best.
-Tending an outdoor space can be a year around job, and the important tasks can often be forgotten if you don’t have a schedule to run by.
-Having a timetable will make those big, daunting jobs that you put off weekend after weekend seem smaller and more manageable.
+Tending an outdoor space can be a year-round job, and the important tasks can often be forgotten if you don’t have a schedule to run by.

 Use our month-by-month garden calendar to decide which jobs you should tackle when, and turn your garden into a place that you can really enjoy all year round.